-As of September 30, 2020, the City had one component unit, which has been presented in the financial statements of the primary government using the blended presentation method, and is presented as a governmental fund type with a fiscal year end of September 30.
-The Fort Walton Beach Community Redevelopment Agency (the Agency) was formed to prepare a community redevelopment plan for a designated geographic area within the City of Fort Walton Beach, Florida.
-All of the City's council members serve as board members of the Agency.
-The Agency's governing body is the same as the governing body of the City.
-The Agency functions as a department of the City.
-City management have operational and fiscal responsibility for the Agency's activities.
+As of September 30, 2022, the City had one component unit, which has been presented in the financial statements of the primary government using the blended presentation method and is presented as a governmental fund type with a fiscal year end of September 30.
+The Fort Walton Beach Community Redevelopment Agency (the CRA) was formed to prepare a community redevelopment plan for a designated geographic area within the City of Fort Walton Beach, Florida.
+All of the City's council members serve as board members of the CRA.
+The CRA's governing body is the same as the governing body of the City.
+The CRA functions as a department of the City.
+City management has operational and fiscal responsibility for the CRA's activities.
+The CRA has a separate standalone audit report that can be obtained by contacting the Growth Management Department, City Hall Annex, 105 Miracle Strip Parkway S.W., Fort Walton Beach, Florida 32548 or online at www.fwb.org.

 CITY OF FORT WALTON BEACH, FLORIDA

 NOTES TO THE FINANCIAL STATEMENTS

-SEPTEMBER 30, 2020
+SEPTEMBER 30, 2022